In this article, we'll make a comparison between Wise vs. TorFX. Which one is better for US customers? Which one is cheaper? Find out more here.

 Wondering what is actually so different between PayPal vs Venmo?
 Read on for a review of some of the features of both services, so you can work out which may work best for you.

 Venmo offers 2 options for withdrawing your money to a bank account.
-You can make a standard withdrawal which takes 1 to 3 business days, or opt for an instant transfer for a fee.
-Standard bank transfers made during working hours on a weekday may arrive as soon as the next day, but if you’re making a transfer at the weekend, during a public holiday or after hours, you can expect to wait a little longer.
-Before you confirm the transfer you’ll see an estimated arrival date.⁴
+You can make a standard withdrawal which takes 1 to 3 business days, or opt for an instant transfer for a fee⁴.

-Venmo instant transfers come with a fee of 1% of the transaction value, from a minimum of $0.25 to a maximum of $10.
-An instant transfer will normally arrive within about 30 minutes.⁵
+Venmo instant transfers come with a fee of 1.75% of the transaction value, from a minimum of $0.25 to a maximum of $25.
+An instant transfer will normally arrive within about 30 minutes⁵.

 PayPal standard transfers are free and payments are usually deposited the next working day.
 You can also opt for an instant transfer which can be processed in minutes, and will allow you to transfer your balance to a linked account or card.
-The fee is 1% to a maximum of $10.²
+The fee for this is 1.75% of the transaction amount².